Catholic University of Ireland: Catholic University Medical School

 The Catholic University Medical School commenced lectures for medical students in November 1855 (one year after the Catholic University of Ireland was founded), in Cecilia Street, Dublin.
 The recognition of its graduates by chartered institutions (the RCSI) ensured its success, unlike the associated Catholic University.
 This ensured that the medical school became the most successful constituent college of the Catholic University and by 1900 the medical school had become the largest medical school in Ireland.
 In 1880 it formally became part of the Catholic University of Ireland, (students now sitting examinations with the Royal University of Ireland) when Francis Quinlans MD(Univ.
 Dubl.), F.R.C.P.I., Professor of Materia Medica and Pharmacy, was also Dean of the Faculty at Cecilia Street, the CUI was renamed University College Dublin in 1882.

 The 1908 reforms reconstituted the Catholic University Medical School as the Faculty of Medicine of University College Dublin, with Dr. D. J. Coffey, M.B.(RUI), a graduate of the medical school and Professor of Physiology, Catholic University Medical School, succeeded William Delany SJ becoming the first president of UCD following the creation of National University of Ireland.
 In 1931 the School moved to Earlsfort Terrace.

 Sir Christopher Dixon served as Dean from 1900 to 1905 when he was succeeded by Dr. Coffey.

 In 1897 Dr. Eva Jellett a member of the Church of Ireland attended lectures in Cecilia Street, since Trinity College (of which her father was Provost) did not admit women to study, she transferred to Trinity in 1904 when women were allowed to study there.
+Similarly the Doctor and Anglican missionary Marie Elizabeth Hayes was studied in Cecilia St.

 National University of Ireland, 1909

-In 1909 the Catholic University essentially came to an end with the creation of the National University of Ireland, with University College Dublin as a constituent, however the Catholic University of Ireland remained a legal entity until 1911.
-In 1915 the NUI awarded honorary doctorates to a number of former students of the CUI.
+In 1909, the Catholic University essentially came to an end with the creation of the National University of Ireland, with University College Dublin as a constituent; however, the Catholic University of Ireland remained a legal entity until 1911.
+In 1915, the NUI awarded honorary doctorates to a number of former students of the CUI.